bitcoin-data/mining-pools/README.md

 identify mining pools.
 The format may change.
 Rather, the data in the JSON-files should be used to generate a file suitable for consumption by down-stream tools.
-An example is the `contrib/generate-old-pools-json.py` script which generates `generated/pools.json`.
+An example is the `contrib/generate-old-pools-json.py` script which generates `pools.json`.
 This file was previously used to collect the coinbase tags and addresses and is still used by some tools.

+The generated files can be found in the `generated` branch.

 ## Origin